Room by Room: Closet/Laundry

 At the far left of this view from the bathroom is the plumbing for the washer.

-The blower platform was rebuilt in September 2017 to accommodate a different model.
+The air handler platform was rebuilt in September 2017 to accommodate a different model.
 The access door, which occupies most of the image below (with the platform to the right), is large enough for the blower to be removed and replaced if necessary, something that was not possible before.
 The transition from high to low ceiling was, for a while, a point of contention; see Reconsidering.

 The ceiling was sheetrocked on 4 February 2019.